Greg Holland: 2014–2016

-Holland had his second straight All-Star year in 2014, converting 46 of 48 save opportunities while compiling a 1.44 ERA.
+Holland had his second straight All-Star year in 2014, coming one short of his Royals single-season saves record by converting 46 of 48 save opportunities while compiling a 1.44 ERA.
 He appeared in eight games in the postseason leading up to the Royals World Series appearance, posting a 1.13 ERA over 8 innings and earning 6 saves.
 He tied a playoff series record by saving 4 games in the ALCS (matching Dennis Eckersley's record in the 1988 ALCS), the first since John Wetteland in the 1996 World Series.
 On October 22, Holland won the inaugural Mariano Rivera Award for his outstanding performance as a closer.
 Two days later in Game 3 of the World Series he saved his record-tying seventh game of the postseason, sharing the record with Wetteland, Robb Nen, Troy Percival, Brad Lidge and Koji Uehara.

 After serving the bulk of the 2015 season as the Royals' closer, compiling 32 saves with a 3.83 ERA, doctors discovered in late September that Holland had a "significant tear" in his right ulnar collateral ligament.
 On September 22, the Royals announced that Holland's season was over, and that he would likely require Tommy John surgery.
 On September 29, the team confirmed that Holland was scheduled to undergo the surgery on October 2, and that he would likely miss most, if not all, of the 2016 season.
 With the Royals finishing the season 95–67, the team won the 2015 World Series against the New York Mets, their first title in 30 years.

 After the 2015 season, Holland was granted free agency.
 Holland missed the entire 2016 season as he continued to recover from Tommy John surgery.